 1 medium (6-ounce) onion, chopped

-1 medium (1-ounce) jalapeño pepper, cored and diced
+1 medium (1-ounce) jalapeño pepper, cored and chopped

 1 tablespoon minced fresh garlic (about 3 medium cloves)